Unrecognizable Yet Identifiable: Image Distortion with Preserved Embeddings: Background

 The main purpose of our neural network is to create ``similar'' embeddings for images from the same class and ``different'' for ones from different classes.
 We define the measure of ``distinctiveness'' as follows:

 This way, if $X_1$ and $X_2$ belong to the same class, while $Y$ to a different one, $d_{\mathcal{F}}(X_1,X_2)$ must be much smaller than both $d_{\mathcal{F}}(X_1,Y)$ and $d_{\mathcal{F}}(X_2,Y)$.

 However, the neural network must know how to learn to produce such embeddings.
-For that reason, we consider the dataset $\mathbb{T} = \{(A_i,P_i,N_i)\}_{i=0}^{n_T}$ where $A_i$ and $P_i$ are images from the same class (called \textit{anchor} and \textit{positive} images, respectively) whereas $N_i$ from a different one (called \textit{negative} image).
+For that reason, we consider the dataset $\mathsfit{T} = \{(A_i,P_i,N_i)\}_{i=0}^{n}$ of size $n$, where $A_i$ and $P_i$ are images from the same class (called \textit{anchor} and \textit{positive} images, respectively) whereas $N_i$ from a different one (called \textit{negative} image).

-The idea of triplet loss is to constraint an embedding of an anchor image $A$ to be closer to the corresponding embedding of $P$ than to an image $N$ by a positive value $\mu$ (called \textit{margin}).
-So ideally, for all triplets $(A,P,N) \in \mathbb{T}$ we want:
+The idea of triplet loss is to constrain an embedding of an anchor image $A$ to be closer to the corresponding embedding of $P$ than an image $N$ by a positive value $\mu$ (called \textit{margin}).
+So ideally, for all triplets $(A,P,N) \in \mathsfit{T}$ we want:

-From the probabilistic perspective, suppose that we take samples $\boldsymbol{T}=(A,P,N)$ from a true distribution $p_{\text{data}}$.
-Our goal is to maximize the probability of the aforementioned relationship:
+Surely, this is practically hard to achieve.
+Therefore, from the probabilistic perspective, suppose that we take random samples $(A,P,N)$ from a true distribution $p_{\text{data}}$.
+Our goal is to maximize the probability of the aforementioned relationship by picking the following extractor $\hat{\mathcal{F}}$:

-Practically, the following loss function is considered, which is called a \textit{triplet loss function}:
+Again, since solving this problem directly is complicated (although one can find the detailed probabilistic analysis in \citet{warburg2021bayesian}), the following loss function is considered, which is called a \textit{triplet loss function}: